 #4 Help Fight Against Cancer

-By feeding soil-based probiotics to your dog you can:
+By feeding soil-based organisms to your dog you can:

 - Support digestive health and the microbiome